 Doctors consider urinating every two hours or more often as frequent urination.
 The key to dealing with this problem is figuring out the cause and thus getting the right treatment.
 Frequent urination can be a challenge since in some cases a person may lose control of their bladder when the urge to go to the washroom strikes.
 It can feel uncomfortable since your bladder can feel very full.

-Frequent urination is not just an inconvenience.
+Polyuria is not just an inconvenience.
 It can affect the quality of your sleep since you are waking up at the night to go to the washroom.
 It can also be a symptom of a medical condition.
 Research suggests that many people with this problem avoid discussing it with a doctor because they find it too embarrassing, while others are too afraid to bring it up because they fear the underlying cause may be very serious.

 The truth is, when people seek medical attention for frequent urination, they often discover that the cause is not serious and can be easily treated.
 In fact, for some people, the reason for the urge to urinate is as simple as drinking too many fluids, or caffeinated or alcoholic beverages.
 Pregnant women urinate a lot because the enlarged uterus is pressing on the bladder, so pregnancy could be the issue for some people.